|

 After calling this method all the bytes of the given byte array will have the same value.

-- the byte array that shall be filled with the given byteb
+block - the byte array that shall be filled with the given byteb - the byte value for filling the array

 In Java, the primitive data type byte internally is represented as 8 bit